tikzzay/Karma-LIVEBOT-V2.0/replit.md

 ✅ **Instant Gaming Integration**: Affiliate functionality active with automatic game detection and purchase buttons ✅ **Deployment Configured**: Production deployment settings configured for VM deployment ✅ **Ready for Production**: Bot is operational and ready for use
-✅ **GitHub Import Setup Complete**: Fresh GitHub clone successfully configured for Replit environment ✅ **Dependencies Installed**: All Python packages cleaned up and properly installed ✅ **Workflow Running**: Discord bot is actively running with console output monitoring ✅ **Deployment Configured**: Production deployment settings configured for VM deployment (continuous running) ✅ **Project Import Complete**: Successfully imported from GitHub and configured for Replit ✅ **Dependencies Verified**: All Python packages installed and requirements.txt cleaned ✅ **Workflow Running**: Discord bot workflow active and running ✅ **Bot Connected & Operational**: All systems running smoothly with proper health checks
+✅ **Fresh GitHub Clone Setup Complete**: Successfully imported from GitHub and configured for Replit environment ✅ **Dependencies Verified**: All Python packages cleaned up and properly installed from requirements.txt ✅ **Workflow Active**: Discord bot workflow running with console output monitoring ✅ **Bot Connected**: "Karma LiveBOT#2866" is running and connected to Discord ✅ **Multi-Server Active**: Bot operational in 2 Discord servers with 14 slash commands ✅ **Background Tasks Running**: All monitoring systems and tasks active ✅ **Deployment Configured**: Production deployment settings configured for VM deployment (continuous running) ✅ **Bot Fully Operational**: All systems running smoothly with proper health checks and live monitoring

 **Live Status**: The bot is actively monitoring live streams across Twitch, YouTube, and TikTok with automatic notifications, streak tracking, and Instant Gaming affiliate integration running smoothly.
 All 13 slash commands are synced and working across both Discord servers.